funny-bytes/sequelize-simple-cache/README.md

 Model.clearCacheAll(); // entire cache
 ```

-If the Sequelize methods `update`, `create`, `upsert` or `destroy` are called on the model, the model's cache is automatically cleared by default.
+By default, the model's cache is automatically cleared if these methods are called:
+`update`, `create`, `upsert`, `destroy`, `findOrBuild`.
+In addition, for Sequelize v4: `insertOrUpdate`, `findOrInitialize`, `updateAttributes`.

 You can change this default behavior like this:
 ```javascript
 const cache = new SequelizeSimpleCache({
   User: { }, // default clearOnUpdate is true
   Page: { clearOnUpdate: false },
 });
 ```

+If you run multiple instances (clients or containers or PODs or alike),
+be aware that cache invalidation is more complex that the above simple approach.

 ### Bypass caching